 Granola bark is a cross between a thin, crunchy granola bar and those big clusters of loose granola that everyone digs for.
 Lightly sweet, it’s loaded with healthy whole grains and protein-rich nuts and seeds.
 School is back in session, so the lunch-packing factory is once again open for business.
 Given the amount of…

+A simple summer dessert to return to again and again, then you can vary the fruit in the rustic cake once peach season has ended.
 My enthusiasm for fall apples knows no bounds and I hold no grudges against pumpkin spice everything.
-But just because schools are back in session doesn’t mean we have to say goodbye to all the amazing fruits and veggies that are still at their peak.
-(Speaking of school, when this recipes posts, I will be…
+But just because schools are back in session doesn’t mean we have to…

 This is a simple canning process requiring no fancy equipment.
 You can even use a stockpot instead of a canner.
 As I unpacked my older son’s duffle bag after his first summer at camp 10 years ago, I found a small glass jar carefully nestled among the dirty socks and damp towels.
 When I…